robertrosman/scripta/README.md

 There's a couple of things to notice here.
 First off, the options are not a static list, but rather a function.
 You can read more about that under the "Digging deeper section", but the key point is that all available choices are read from the store, but since suggestOnly is set to true, you can enter whatever name you like to.

 Second, we're declaring a basic structure of the store.
-You don't need to do that to use the store, but it can be a convenient way to not have to do this kind of checking:
+You don't need to do that to use the store, but it can be a convenient way to not have to do this kind of checking inside your actual command:

     // Redundant null checks
     if (!store.history)
         store.history = []

 In this trivial example it might not be that big of a deal, but you get the idea.
 The structure of the store can be how deep you like.
-Please do not save too large amounts of data though as it might slow down scripta (yet to be proven).
+Please do not save too large amounts of data though as it might slow down the overall Scripta experience (yet to be proven).

 Third, we can access the store from the second argument to the command, namely the context object.
 In this state of the execution flow, store is populated with the data from previous executions, and you can both read and write values to it.
 Any manipulations to the store will be saved when the script is successfully completed.

 Fourth, the [inquirer plugin autocomplete](https://github.com/mokkabonna/inquirer-autocomplete-prompt) is used.
-It is installed by default in scripta, so you can use it as a part of your options.
+It is installed by default in Scripta, so you can use it as a part of your options.

 Digging deeper